 Students assist the faculty in teaching by conducting recitation or laboratory sections that supplement a lecture course.
 The student receives regularly scheduled supervision from the faculty instructor.
-May be used as an open elective only and repeated once.
+May be repeated once but only three credits may be counted as an ESE elective.
 Fall, Spring, Summer